 Introducing new collaborative tools

-September 2019 will see the launch of new Office 365 applications, including OneDrive, Teams, Planner, Sway.
+In September 2019 we launched new Office 365 applications, including OneDrive, Teams, Planner, Sway.

 OneDrive for Business